Theory of quantum system certification: a tutorial

 Then, Protocol~\ref{protocol:xeb} returns with confidence $1-\delta$ an unbiased $\epsilon$-accurate estimator $\hat E_f$ for $F_X(\tilde p_U, p_U)$. \end{theoremblock}

 The proof of the theorem relies on bounding the range of the random variable $p_U(\tilde x)$ and applying the Hoeffding's inequality \eqref{eq:Hoeffdings}.
 We have already seen that for $U$ drawn from the Haar measure, $p_U$ is asymptotically of Porter-Thomas shape.
 In particular, large probabilities in $p_U$ are exponentially suppressed.
 For this reason, we expect that with high probability over the choice of $U$, $p_U(x)$ will be bounded for all $x$.
-The following lemma makes this expectation explicit. \begin{lemmablock}[label={lem:PUbound}]{$p_U$ is bounded w.h.p.} Let $U \in \U(d)$ be a Haar random unitary and $\{\ket x\}_{i=1}^d$ be an orthonormal basis basis of $\CC^d$.
-Then, the measurement probability mass function $p_U: [d] \to [0,1]$, $p_U(x) = |\sandwich x U 0 |^2$, fulfils $p_U(x) \leq b$ for all $x$ with probability of at least $1 - d \e^{- d b / \e}$. \end{lemmablock}
+The following lemma makes this expectation explicit.